Inglis Island (Ritchie's Archipelago)

 Inglis Island is an island of the Andaman Islands.
 It belongs to the South Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.
 The island is located 67 km northeast from Port Blair.

 Etymology

 Inglis island is named after Major-general Sir John Eardley Wilmot Inglis.

 Geography

-The island belongs to the Ritchie's Archipelago and is located west of John Lawrence Island.
+The island belongs to the Ritchie's Archipelago and is located east of Henry Lawrence Island.

 Chain Nalah point is a popular tourist beach located on the island's west coast. it has some picnic tables on it.

 Administration

 Politically, Inglis Island is part of Port Blair Taluk.